Ready to Explore? Start Here!

 2. Find your UIUC interest path.

 Majors in this category seek to understand the historical backgrounds and contemporary events of cultures and societal structures.
-Students who study in these areas like to expand their perspectives and stay up-to-date on current issues and policies.
-Majors in this area develop students' written and verbal communication skills, whether in English or another language, and involve reading, writing, editing, research, analysis, speaking, debate and persuasion.
+Students who study in these areas like to expand their perspectives and stay up to date on current issues and policies.
+Majors in this area develop students' written and verbal communication skills, whether in English or another language, and involve reading, writing, editing, research, analysis, speaking, debate, and persuasion.

 View Majors